kilozebra/videobridge/README.md

 Once the compressed stream (AVC or HEVC elementary stream) starts arriving from the goggles, videobridge will wait until the first complete SPS (sequence parameter set) header arrives.
-This SPS NALU is roughly equivalent to the start of an I-frame; all NAL units can be decoded without access to any data arriving before the SPS NALU.
+This SPS NALU is roughly equivalent to the start of an I-frame; all subsequent NAL units can be decoded without access to any data arriving before the SPS NALU.
 If stream synchronization fails, or the video stream ends, videobridge will resume searching until a valid stream is found.

 Once the stream is opened and synchronized, videobridge uses `ffmpeg` to send the video data to a local mediamtx instance over RTSP (8554/tcp).